ptmt/endofworldonline/README.md

 Fake site for learning.

--no jquery at all
+- no jquery at all

--css3 trick for image transitions
+- css3 trick for image transitions

--simple responsive
+- simple responsive